All Episodes

 They are recycling out there.

-They're recycling their own refuse.
+Here, they're recycling their own refuse.

 Let's see if I can find it here.

-I've got 27 sound bites.
+I've got 27 soundbites.

-I did not mark for early use.
+I did not mark it for early use.

 It's number nine.